CagatayKahramann/k8s-load-balancing-demo/README.md

 3. **Ingress Controller**: An Ingress Controller is required to manage and route external traffic into your Kubernetes cluster.
 Popular options include [Nginx Ingress Controller](https://docs.nginx.com/nginx-ingress-controller/) or [Traefik](https://doc.traefik.io/traefik/providers/kubernetes-ingress/).
 You can find installation instructions in their respective documentation.
 This project uses an Nginx Ingress Controller as default.

-4. **DNS Configuration**: For local testing with `k8s-load-balancing-demo.local`, you might need to configure your  `/etc/hosts` file or use a local DNS service to map `k8s-load-balancing-demo.local` to the IP address of your Ingress controller.
+4. **DNS Configuration**: For local testing with `k8s-load-balancing-demo.local` as the URL, you need to configure your `/etc/hosts` file or use a local DNS service to map `k8s-load-balancing-demo.local` to the IP address of your Ingress controller.

 ## Using Minikube